sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

    :alt: Dataset
    :width: 80%

-Click on the ``chart`` tab & select Choose a JDBC dataset, there you will find all JDBC datasets created under your application.
+Click on the ``Chart`` tab & select Choose a JDBC dataset, there you will find all JDBC datasets created under your application.

 .. figure:: ../../../_assets/tutorials/dataset/chart_create.PNG
    :alt: Dataset
    :width: 80%

-Select any JDBC dataset for which you want to create ``chart`` & select ``CREATE NEW``
+Select any JDBC dataset for which you want to create ``Chart`` & select ``CREATE NEW``

 It will take you to the new page, as below